csviri/git-ops-actions/README.md

 # git-ops-actions

-GitOps Actions is a simple, minimal yet general GitOps toolkit.
+GitOpsActions is a simple, minimal yet general GitOps toolkit for GitHub Actions.
-It consists of 2 GitHub Actions:
+It consists of two GitHub Actions, which helps you to implement a full CI/CD workflow:

 - **Propagate Version Action**: https://github.com/csviri/git-ops-actions-propagate-version

   Use this action in your source repository, thus in your CI pipeline, to propagate version information of the built artifact to your Ops repository from your source code repository.
   See our [source code repo sample.](https://github.com/csviri/git-ops-actions-sample-ci)

 - **Promote Action**: https://github.com/csviri/git-ops-actions-promote